Dexter McCoil

-Dexter McCoil Sr. (born September 5, 1991) is a gridiron football coach and former safety, who is the current safeties coach for the Texas State Bobcats.
+Dexter McCoil Sr. (born September 5, 1991) is an American college football coach and former safety, who is the current defensive coordinator for the Texas State Bobcats.
 He played college football at Tulsa.
 McCoil played professionally for the Los Angeles Kiss, Edmonton Eskimos, Los Angeles Chargers, San Francisco 49ers, Calgary Stampeders, St. Louis BattleHawks and Toronto Argonauts.

-Early years
+Early life

 McCoil attended Lutcher High School in Lutcher, Louisiana, where he helped lead the Bulldogs to the 2008 3A State Championship.
 He was ranked as the 58th top prospect in the state of Louisiana by Rivals.com.
 He was named the District MVP following his senior season.
 He was an honorable mention all-state in his senior season.
 McCoil also earned the all-district, all-metro and all-River Parish honors following both his junior and senior seasons of high school.

 College career

 McCoil was named the Defensive MVP following his performance in the 2011 Bell Helicopter Armed Forces Bowl.
 He also earned second-team all-Conference USA honors following his junior season.
 Prior to his senior season, he was selected on the Bronko Nagurski Trophy Watch List and also selected on the Jim Thorpe Award Watch List.
 In his four seasons at Tulsa, he finished with a total of 315 tackles, 18 Interceptions, 43 passes defensed, and one forced fumble.